Christmas Markets, Festivals and all the other amazing Christmas Events in the Netherlands for 2018!

 Christmas Events in Amsterdam: Museumplein

-The area in front of the Rijksmuseum is transformed every winter with a big ice-rink (it’s there from 18th November – 4th January) and there is also an Ice Village ringing the rink which will be open from 12pm daily 20th – 30th December.
+The area in front of the Rijksmuseum is transformed every winter with a big ice-rink (it’s there from the 17th of November to the 3rd of February 2019) and there is also an Ice Village ringing the rink!
 There are booths for buying gifts as well as mulled wine and, of course, oliebollen!

 Christmas Events in Amsterdam: Leidseplein